What is CAD: the technological foundations of CAD software

 5. A single surface can define a closed volume if the surface is a closed surface, like a torus or a sphere.
 The kind of geometries that can be represented by closed surfaces are relatively simple.

-or example, in a cylinder, the circular edge is defined by the intersection of the infinite planar surface and the infinite cylindrical surface
+For example, in a cylinder, the circular edge is defined by the intersection of the infinite planar surface and the infinite cylindrical surface.
+Both surfaces are trimmed at the intersection.

 6. For example, in a cylinder, the circular edge is defined by the intersection of the infinite planar surface and the infinite cylindrical surface.
 Both surfaces are trimmed at the intersection.